-Salmon fishing in Alaska is a significant tradition and industry synonymous with the Last Frontier.
+Salmon fishing in Alaska is a significant tradition and an industry synonymous with the 49th state.
 You may enjoy one or all five types of Alaskan salmon at home, but there’s nothing like indulging in king, coho, sockeye, pink, or chum directly from the source.

 Your Next Adventure Starts HereSearch Open Jobs

 Whether you want to splurge for a fine dining experience, cook salmon in your own kitchen, or fish for it right out of the Copper River, there’s no wrong way to explore this culinary delight.
 Here are a few ways we love to eat Alaskan salmon.

 Rod & Reel Restaurant

 Located inside Kenai Princess Wilderness Lodge in Cooper Landing, Rod & Reel offers delicious food options for breakfast, lunch, and dinner.
 Feast on beautiful plates like pan-seared salmon with mushroom risotto or dig into a bowl of wild Alaskan salmon chowder.
 Sip a glass of wine from their cellar as you warm up next to the elegant fireplace and enjoy the pristine view of the Kenai River and Mount Cecil Rhodes.
 Although the menu is upscale, the environment is more casual and welcome to all.
 Don’t miss this favorite spot of both tourists and locals.